Newton, New Jersey: Local government

 Newton operates under the Council-Manager form of municipal government (Plan B), in accordance with the Faulkner Act, formally known as the Optional Municipal Charter Law, as one of 42 municipalities (of the 564) in the state to use this form.
 This form of government was implemented based on the recommendations of a Charter Study Commission as of July 1, 1978.
 The town's governing board is comprised of a five-member Town Council, whose members are chosen at-large in non-partisan elections to four-year terms of office on a staggered basis, with either two or three seats coming up for election in November of even-numbered years in alternating fashion.
-The council selects a mayor and deputy mayor from among its members to serve one-year terms of office, at a reorganization meeting held annually in July.
+The council selects a mayor and deputy mayor from among its members to serve one-year terms of office, at a reorganization meeting held annually in January.

 After voters passed a referendum in 2018, the town's municipal elections were shifted from May to November.

-As of 2024, members of the Town Council are Mayor Jason J. Schlaffer (term on council and as mayor ends December 31, 2022), Deputy Mayor Michelle J. Teets (term on council ends December 31, 2024; term as deputy mayor ends 2022), John-Paul E. Couce (2024), Matthew S. Dickson (2022) and Sandra Lee Diglio (2022).
+As of 2024, members of the Town Council are Mayor John-Paul E. Couce (term on council and as mayor ends December 31, 2024), Deputy Mayor Helen R. Le Frois (term on council ends 2026; term as deputy mayor ends 2024), Matthew S. Dickson (2026), Sandra Lee Diglio (2026) and Michelle J. Teets (2024).